UMass-UAS-Salt-Marsh/marshmap/README.md

 An example sequence will be created soon.
 All of these are normally launched as batch jobs on Unity via `slurmcollie` (except for `screen` which is intrinsically interactive and speedy `assess`).

-1. `gather` gather the data from the source (either Google Drive or SFTP)
+1. `gather` Gather the data from the source (either Google Drive or SFTP)
 2. `screen` build the flights database and open a web app to allow visually assigning quality scores to each image.
-3. `derive` create derived images, such as NDVI (Normalized Difference Vegetation Index), upscaled images, and canopy height estimates from the difference between mid-summer and early spring DEMs.
+3. `derive` Create derived images, such as NDVI (Normalized Difference Vegetation Index), upscaled images, and canopy height estimates from the difference between mid-summer and early spring DEMs.
-4. `sample` sample images at points where we have field-collected data, creating a data table for modeling.
+4. `sample` Sample images at points where we have field-collected data, creating a data table for modeling.
-5. `fit` build statistical models of vegetation cover with random forests, AdaBoost (planned), or potentially other modeling frameworks and report model assessment.
+5. `fit` Build statistical models of vegetation cover with random forests, AdaBoost (planned), or potentially other modeling frameworks and report model assessment.
-6. `assess` provide a model assessment.
+6. `assess` Provide a model assessment.
 This is normally included in `fit`, but `assess` may be called separately to assess the fit of a model built on one or more sites and applied to other sites.
-7. `map` produce geoTIFF maps of predicted vegetation cover.
+7. `map` Produce geoTIFF maps of predicted vegetation cover.

 ### Additional functions

+- `fitinfo` Displays information from the fits database on one or more fits, including model specification, assessment, and run statistics such as CPU and memory use.
+Can also be used to save an Excel-friendly text version of the fits database and to set assessment scores and comments.
+- `mapinfo` Displays information from the maps database, including model used for each map and run statistics such as CPU and memory use.
+Can also be used to Can also be used to save an Excel-friendly text version of the maps database and set map scores and comments.
+- `flights_report` Creates a report on on orthoimages for all sites, including a summary for each site, a list of files flagged for repair in `screen`, a list of duplicated portable names for each site, and a list of all files for each site.
 - `build_flights_db` Builds the flights database for a site, necessary after new files are downloaded with `gather`.
 This is normally called by `screen` when you first view a site, so there's no need to call it manually unless you are unable or unwilling to run `screen`.
-- `flights_report` Creates a report on on orthoimages for all sites, including a summary for each site, a list of files flagged for repair in `screen`, a list of duplicated portable names for each site, and a list of all files for each site.
 - `find_orthos(site, descrip)` Returns a data frame of file names and portable names matched by one or more file names, portable names, search names, or regular expressions of file names or portable names for a given site.
 You can use this to refine name designations and be sure you're getting what you want.

+### `slurmcollie` functions
-- `info()` Shows the status of jobs you've launched.
-This is a `slurmcollie` function.
+- `info()` Shows the status of jobs you've launched
+- `showlog(job)` Shows the log of a running or finished job
-- `kill(jobs)` Kill one or more jobs you didn't mean to launch (`slurmcollie`).
+- `kill(jobs)` Kill one or more jobs you didn't mean to launch
-- `purge(jobs)` Purge jobs that have finished or failed once you no longer care about them (`slurmcollie`).
+- `purge(jobs)` Purge jobs that have finished or failed once you no longer care about them
-- `showlog(job)` Shows the log of a running or finished job (`slurmcollie`).

 ## Image naming